david-prv/QuickyPHP/README.md

 # QuickyPHP
 A php micro-framework for simple and quick web-applications

+## Work in progress...
+This project is still in *heavy* development.
+Methods will change or be removed entirely.
+Please do not implement any production systems with QuickyPHP yet!
+Wait until the first alpha releases are published and stable enough for production software.
+In any other case, feel free to play around with QuickyPHP!

 ## Motivation
 I started this project because I wanted to procrastinate important work for university.
 No joke.
 But it turned into a slight obsession that has been with me for a few days now.
 I found developing my own PHP micro-framework so interesting that I kept reading up on documentation and articles and watching tutorial after tutorial.